Who is the Church of England for ?

 There are a number of ways of supporting St Peter and St Paul.

 Every little helps, but regular giving - gift aided if you pay tax - is especially welcome.
-Our treasurer will be very pleased to advise you about the details of our regular giving plan.
-There are Standing Order and Gift Aid forms here.
-You can also donate to us online through MyDonate here
+Our treasurer will be very pleased to advise you about the details of our regular giving plan, and you can find Standing Order and Gift Aid forms here.
+You can also donate £5 through Donr.com by texting SEALCHURCH to 70085, or another amount by texting SEALCHURCH followed by the amount in numbers (so SEALCHURCH10 to donate £10, for example).
+Donr takes 5% commission on all payments, so if you are giving regularly it is better for us if you take out a standing order.

 Giving time and talents